lookbook-hq/lookbook-demo/README.md

 ---

+**🚨 This is a demo to showcase new features in the _work-in-progress_ Lookbook v2.0 release 🚨**

+For v1 demo code see the [main branch](https://github.com/ViewComponent/lookbook-demo/tree/main).

+---

 This demo app demonstrates a basic Lookbook installation with some example components adapted from [TailwindUI](https://tailwindui.com/).

 **View the demo: https://lookbook-demo-app.herokuapp.com/lookbook**